moraswap/v2-subgraph/README.md

 #### MoraswapFactory

 Contains data across all of Moraswap V2.
-This entity tracks important things like total liquidity (in ETH and USD, see below), all time volume, transaction count, number of pairs and more.
+This entity tracks important things like total liquidity (in SOL and USD, see below), all time volume, transaction count, number of pairs and more.

 #### Token